aeblin/react-slots/README.md

 lives in <section id="content">

 app.js contains the render() calls for the virtual dom as well as logic for random slot state generation, and win states.

+## Bragging
+The slot icons and win state icons were drawn up with a touch-pad in Illustrator. ...I should buy a new a pen for my Wacom tablet.